kaisenlinux/manpages-dev/category/Miscellaneous/yamllint.md

              object: [ 1, 2, abc ]

+       2. With brackets: {forbid: non-empty}

+          the following code snippet would PASS:

+             object: []

+          the following code snippet would FAIL:

+             object: [ 1, 2, abc ]

-       2. With brackets: {min-spaces-inside: 0, max-spaces-inside: 0}
+       3. With brackets: {min-spaces-inside: 0, max-spaces-inside: 0}

           the following code snippet would PASS: